vault713/wallet713/docs/usage.md

 The following transaction addresses are currently supported.

-### 713.grinbox
+### Grinbox
 Assigned to you when you run the wallet for the first time.
+The address is derived from your seed.
 Typical address format: `grinbox://xd8q4wgBBwdg75vD2J1VswdT4x7bJE6P5o1hcoht99ebc6C1wxxq`

+####  Address derivation
+Addresses are derived from your wallet seed.
+A single seed can generate up to `2^32` different addresses.
+Each of your addresses is specified by an index, which defaults to 0.

+#### Switching address
+1. Stop the grinbox listener by using the `stop` command
+1. Run `config -g` to switch to the next address.
+This will display your new address.
+If instead you would like more control over which address to use, you can specify an index with the `-i` flag.
+For example, switching to the address with index `10` is done by running `config -g -i 10`.
+1. Start the grinbox listener again by running `listen`.

+The index will persist in between wallet713 sessions and is stored in your configuration file.

 ### Keybase
 Your username on [Keybase](https://keybase.io).